 - It cures fast.

 What about other surfaces involved in painting, such as glass?
 Spray paints are a great option for those who want to paint glass, but we have our own personal preferences.

 Performix Multi-Purpose Rubber Coating Aerosol

-- Easy to remove from most surfaces when ready to return to original surface
+- Peel able, easy to remove from most surfaces when you're ready

 Paint your glass aquarium with the Performix Plasti Dip.
 This product might seem like ordinary spray paint.
 Still, it’s firmer and explicitly designed for use on aquatic projects – no more worries about flaking or cracking when underwater all day long!

 You can even protect decorations with this spray that would otherwise be unsafe in a fish tank too.

 This tough coating is easy to apply and dries to a non-slip, matte finish that provides a comfortable grip.
 Performix Rubber Coating will not crack or become brittle in extreme conditions and provides protection against electrical shock, vibration, heat, and deadening sound.